rrdai77/Tri-3C-HTGTS/README.md

 Find documentation and examples at https://github.com/rrdai77/Tri-3C-HTGTS/

-For any question about Tri-3C-HTGTS, please contact dairrsmu@163.com
+For any question about Tri-3C-HTGTS, please contact haobt123@smu.edu.com or dairrsmu@163.com

 # Tri-3C-HTGTS
  Tri-3C-HTGTS is a analysis pipeline designed to process multi-way chromatin interactions of 3C-HTGTS data.